Cuddly & Crafty

 Zero-Waste dog toys made from recycled textiles and stuffed with production cut-offs.

-After working at Alvar Pet for almost a year, we decided to embark into new territory with the company's first sustainable dog toy.
-Alvar is known for their tailored and sustainable dog nutrition and their mission to reduce the carbon paw print.
+In 2022, Alvar Pet decided to embark into new territory with the company's first sustainable dog toy.
+Alvar Pet is known for their tailored and sustainable dog nutrition and their mission to reduce the carbon paw print.
 I was tasked to design, prototype and lead the toy project, drawing on my experience working with waste textiles in my Wasteless Wonders project.

 Keeping the carbon paw print at the forefront, the goal was to be to implement a circular lifecycle, where any waste at the end of the product’s life isn’t discarded but rather recycled or upcycled.
 (See illustration)

 This is in line with Alvar's food recipes, where nutritious sidestreams from the human food industry are used to make dog food, instead of them ending up as waste.

 A production partner, who is in line with this vision was quickly found with Globe Hope, who have been working with waste textiles for decades and produce many of their products nearby in Estonia.

 Design & Prototyping

 Early on in the process, we decided to create two different types of toys to best serve the entertainment needs of different dog personalities: a cuddling and an activation toy.

 Alvar’s Upcycled Toy Crafty evolved from a frisbee-like first version into a flexible, multi-functional toy with a freely moving rope.
 The toy can be cinched into a ball with a long rope handle, making it fun and easy to throw.